 Build your legacy.
 Start at Flagler.

-Congratulations, you are one step closer to becoming a member of our Flagler community!
+Congratulations, you are one-step closer to becoming a member of the Flagler community!

 STEP 2 : Request Transcripts